-Sometimes the simplest tasks seem the hardest no matter how much work you put into it.
+Sometimes the simplest tasks seem like the hardest no matter how much work you put into them.
 Is it possible your work is being performed incorrectly?
 Could that explain the lack of results?
-Everyone is well aware of your regular cable exercises for inner and outer thigh training.
-Everyone has tried them at one time or another.
-The downfall is that 80% of the time we are seeing people doing it incorrectly with ballistic movement, lacking stability and totally missing the point!
-Rushing your training will literally get you nowhere.
+Most gym-goers are well aware of the different cable exercises for the inner and outer thighs and they have tried them at one time or another.
+The downfall is that 80% of the time they are being performed incorrectly with ballistic-style movements which lack stability and which completely misses the point of the movement!
+If you rush your leg training, it will literally get you nowhere!

-When using this machine for butt and thigh shaping you want to push the leg back starting with the knees inline, meanwhile keeping your pelvis neutral to avoid arching the back and losing the work from the glutes.
-The handles are very useful to keep you in form, and don’t forget to adjust the height of the hamstring pad so that you can bend the working leg at 90 degrees preventing your hamstrings from taking over all the work.
+When using the multi-hip machine for toning your glutes, you want to push the leg backwards while keeping your pelvis neutral and avoid arching your back which will take the pressure off of your butt muscles.
+The handles are very useful for helping keep your technique and form spot-on.
+Don’t forget to adjust the height of the hamstring pad so that you can bend the working leg at about 90 degrees which will help prevent your hamstrings from taking over and doing most of the work.
 You can alternate sides by easily adjusting the machine.

-Another simple way to work on your thighs at home, at work, at travel or anywhere, is to use a couple of light dumbbells or ankle weights for resistance.
-Dumbbells used as in the photos below are much less aggressive on the joints than weights at the ankles, but you can hold your ankle weights on your thighs for a great workout yet still practicing injury prevention.
+Another simple and effective way to train your thighs at home, at work or while traveling is to use a couple of light dumbbells or ankle weights for resistance.
+Dumbbells are a little easier on your joints than using weights attached to your ankles.
+However, you can always place the ankle weights directly on your thighs for a great workout while keeping the tension off of your joints.